duriantaco/neutrix/docs/api/index.md

 # API Reference

 ## Store Creation
-The `createStore` function is the entry point for creating a new Spyn store.
+The `createStore` function is the entry point for creating a new neutrix store.
 It sets up the state container with all the necessary features like state tracking, computed values, and persistence.

 ## createStore